trevino200/DevSecOps_Workshop/Labs/Lab1.md

-# Lab 1 - Git, Docker and CI/CD
+# Lab 1 - Git, Docker, and CI/CD
 Written by Michael Braun

 The purpose of this lab is to learn how to use Git, Docker and build a simple CI/CD pipeline.